-We arrived at 10 A.M. in Madrid and took advantage of breakfast in a tourist café, since we went as tourists, we lived the experience at 100%, right?
+We arrived at 10 A.M. in Madrid and took breakfast in a tourist café; since we went as tourists, we lived the experience at 100%, right?

-We had a nice breakfast and went about 10.40 AM to Puerta del Sol and looked for the free tours guys, quite easy to recognize because they go with umbrellas and green T-shirts.
+We had a nice breakfast and went to about 10.40 AM to Puerta del Sol and looked for the free tours guys, quite easy to recognize because they go with umbrellas and green T-shirts.

-We give our names to Javier, who will be our guide, takes note and already our first impression is good.
-He is very nice and you see that he likes to work with people.
+We give our names to Javier, who will be our guide, takes note, and our first impression is already good.
+He is very nice, and you see that he likes to work with people.

-We recommend it because, besides having fun, you know more about the city in which you live or visit, you learn anecdotes of places where you have passed thousand times and you had no idea.
+We recommend it because, besides having fun, you know more about the city you live or visit, you learn anecdotes of places where you have passed thousand times and you had no idea.

 The tour of Madrid begins!

-As you might know Madrid was a walled city and in the sixteenth century in the same place where the Puerta del Sol is, there was one of the entrances to the city and in top of it had a drawing of a sun, so it was left with that name.
+As you might know, Madrid was a walled city, and in the sixteenth century in the same place where the Puerta del Sol is, there was one of the entrances to the city, and on top of it had a drawing of a sun, so it was left with that name.

 Puerta del Sol